Music Director & Conductor

-Michael Morgan born in 1957 and raised in Washington, D.C. where he attended public schools.
+Michael Morgan was born in 1957 and raised in Washington, D.C. where he attended public schools and began conducting at the age of 12.
 He attended McKinley Tech High School in Washington D.C. and was affiliated with the D.C.
-Youth Orchestra Program but began conducting at the age of 12.
+Youth Orchestra Program.
 While a student at Oberlin College Conservatory of Music (studying composition) he spent a summer at Tanglewood.
 There he was a student of Gunther Schuller and Seiji Ozawa and it was at that time that he first worked with Leonard Bernstein.
 During his final year at Oberlin he was also the Apprentice Conductor of the Buffalo Philharmonic under Julius Rudel.

 In 1980, he won first prize in the Hans Swarowsky International Conductors Competition in Vienna, Austria and became Assistant Conductor of the St Louis Symphony Orchestra under Leonard Slatkin.
 His operatic debut was in 1982 at the Vienna State Opera in Mozart’s The Abduction from the Seraglio.
 In 1986, Sir Georg Solti chose him to become the Assistant Conductor of the Chicago Symphony Orchestra, a position he held for five years under both Solti and Daniel Barenboim.
 He became music director of the Oakland East Bay Symphony in 1990.
 Maestro Morgan serves as artistic director of the Oakland Youth Orchestra, music director of the Sacramento Philharmonic Orchestra (and the Sacramento Opera) and was artistic director of Festival Opera in Walnut Creek, California for more than 10 seasons.
 He teaches the graduate conducting course at the San Francisco Conservatory of Music and is Music Director at the Bear Valley Music Festival in California.